-These settings are accessed through the "Settings" button in the Page Properties section of the landing page builder.
+These settings are accessed through the "Settings" button, then "Social Sharing" dropdown in the Page section of the landing page builder.

 Your Page Title and Page Description should accurately describe the content on your page as they give viewers insight on what to expect if they click on your link to view the page.
 This content will not display on the landing page itself, but when sharing the URL within a social post.
 In tabbed browsers, the title is usually shown in the page tab, as shown in the image below.